Sami9889/Samis-macro-pad/Macro-pad-main/HandyPad-main/README.md

 # SamiPad

-A clean, minimal, handy macropad by **Samrath "Sami" Singh** for times when 104 keys aren't enough
+A clean, minimal, handy macropad by **me** for times when 104 keys aren't enough

 *(or just an easier way to copy and paste)*